Hydrodynamics of broken global symmetries in the bulk: Set-up

 with $\Delta=\frac{d}{2}+\sqrt{\frac{d^{2}}{4}+m^{2}}$.
 The complex constants of integration $\delta z_{s}$ and $\delta z_{v}$ play the role of source and VEV of a complex operator on the field theory side with dimension $\Delta$.

 For our theory \eqref{eq:action_general}, it is consistent to write down an ansatz of the form

-and the bulk fields $\mathcal{F}=\mathcal{F}_{0}(r)$ depending only on the radial coordinate $r$.
+and the bulk fields $\mathcal{F}=\mathcal{F}_{0}$ to be consistent with the ansatz \eqref{eq:bh_sol}.
 For $k_{j}\neq0$, the background solution \eqref{eq:bh_sol} is periodic and preserves a diagonal combination of the global $U(1)$ symmetry and translations in the direction parallel to $k_{j}$, while breaking the orthogonal combination.
 This breaking can be either explicit or spontaneous, depending on whether we have a source for $\rho$ or just a VEV.
 When $k_{j}=0$, only the global $U(1)$ symmetry is broken.

 For the background solutions we would like to consider thermal states in which the operator dual to $Z$ has taken a VEV spontaneously.
 For this reason we impose the asymptotic expansion,

 close to the conformal boundary of $AdS_{d+1}$.
 We also impose regularity near the black hole horizon at $r=r_{h}$ by demanding